Back Pain – (S.N.A.P B.A.C.K)

-The physiological mode is the way in which an essential oil affects the systems of the body, whether they are sedated or stimulated etc.
+The physiological model is the way in which an essential oil affects the systems of the body, whether they are sedated or stimulated etc.

-The psychological effect takes place when an essence is inhaled, and an individual responds to its odour.
+The psychological effect takes place when the essence is inhaled, and an individual responds to its odour.